Ansem-chaieb/Streamlit-for-news-analysis/README.md

 # Streamlit-for-news-analysis
 [![Streamlit_App]][streamlit_App_url]

-This is a simple application for analyzing scraped news.
-It can help capture prevailing moods about a specific topic or new (using sentiment analysis, knowledge graph), identify key topics from texts, and extract entities... but keep in mind that data visualization shouldn't be time-consuming.
+This is an application for analyzing scraped news.
+It can help capture prevailing moods about a specific topic or new (using sentiment analysis, knowledge graph), identify key topics from texts, and extract entities...
+But keep in mind that data visualization shouldn't be time-consuming.

 ## Instructions
 **1 .
 Clone the repository:**